kindlyops/deleterious/README.md

 # deleterious
-cleans up AWS resources
+Helps you clean up AWS resources.
+This is handy when retention policies on CloudFormation stacks leave lots of orphaned AWS resources around costing money.

-## Example of deleting s3 buckets
+## Example of deleting DynamoDB tables

 Once deleterious gives you a list of things to delete, and you have manually confirmed they are ok to delete, you